-E. Block Structure
+EF.
+Block Structure

 At the core of the Program is the concept of a "block."
 A block constitutes a pre-established amount of program capacity available for a certain project type at a transparent, administratively set REC price or prices, with prices differing slightly depending on project attributes.
-The enactment of Public Act 102-0662 changed the cascading block approach of the Program to an annual block approach.
+The enactment of Public Act 102-0662 changed the Program's original cascading block approach of the Program to an annual block approach.

-A single annual block will open at the start of each delivery year, on June 1, establishing program years that align with delivery years.
-This schedule of annual blocks opening on June 1 will commence with the 2023-2024 delivery/program year and apply for all subsequent delivery/program years.
-If a block's capacity is filled at any point during the program year, then applications to that block will be placed on a waitlist until the subsequent program year.
+A single annual block will open at the start of each delivery year-Program Year, on or around June 1, establishing program years that align with delivery years.
+Program Years.
+This schedule of annual blocks opening on June 13, 2024 will commence with the 2023-2024 delivery/program year-2025 Program Year and apply for all subsequent delivery/program years.
+Program Years.
+If a block's capacity is filled at any point during the program year-Program Year, then applications to that block will be placed on a waitlist until the subsequent program year-Program Year.